A simple definition of strabismus-strabismus is a misalignment of the eyes.

-- Infection or other problems with the eye.
+- Infection or other issues with the eye.

 - Unknown cause.

-The type of strabismus you have can dictate the type of treatment you need.
+The type of strabismus you have can dictate the kind of treatment you need.

 Is lazy eye the same as strabismus?

-In fact, strabismus is the most common cause of lazy eye.
+Strabismus is the most common cause of lazy eyes.
 However, lazy eye is due to the vision of one eye not fully developing, and it can occur even without being crossed.

 When the weak muscles that cause strabismus keep one eye pointing in the wrong direction, the brain stops tracking the mismatched eye input.
-Vision becomes poor in that weak and “lazy” eye.
+Vision becomes poor in that soft and “lazy” eye.

-Alternatively, something can happen to cause poor vision first, and eventually the brain ignores the images coming from that eye.
+Alternatively, something can cause poor vision at first, and eventually, the brain ignores the images coming from that eye.

 Can strabismus be prevented?

 Most cases of strabismus in children have no known cause.
-Additionally, many of the known causes of strabismus cannot be prevented, such as birth defects, genetic conditions, strokes, and other health problems.
+Additionally, many of the known causes of strabismus cannot be prevented, such as congenital disabilities, genetic conditions, strokes, and other health problems.

 While people can do whatever they can to protect themselves from these possible causes, they may or may not help prevent strabismus.
-However, regular eye exams can help identify the risk of squinting early, before it results in a complete strabismus.
+However, regular eye exams can help identify the risk of squinting early before it results in complete strabismus.

 Some cases seem to run in families.
-While these cases cannot be prevented, anyone with a family member who has crossed eyes should receive an early and regular vision evaluation.
+While these cases cannot be prevented, anyone with a family member with crossed eyes should receive an early and regular vision evaluation.